codeformuenster/muenster-jetzt/README.md

 ### Staging deployment

-Each run of workflows [frontend-ci][workflow frontend-ci], ... will update a draft release on the `master` branch.
-Each time the draft release is updated, workflow [deployment][workflow deployment] is being triggered and will deploy this.
+Each run of workflow [frontend-ci][workflow frontend-ci] on branch `master` builds a container image, pushes it to [docker hub](https://hub.docker.com/r/codeformuenster/muenster-jetzt-frontend) and deploys it in on our staging server.

 ### Production deployment